ShreyaPadol/trello-clone-mern/README.md

 Click the image to watch video!
 &nbsp;
 # Purpose
-My purpose of developing this project is to show what I can do both on the frontend and the backend.
-I would also like to point out that it is my first project as Mern stack.
+Our purpose of developing this project is to showcase what we can do both on the frontend and the backend.

 &nbsp;
 # Features